MeSabya/Kubernetes/Deployments/Deployment.md

 ![image](https://user-images.githubusercontent.com/33947539/141145533-f55c0b1a-a4ef-4e2c-900d-d0533418cfb5.png)

 Rollback is simply the reverse of rolling update.
 Kubernetes stores state of previous updates, so it’s very easy to revert to previous revision.
+When using the RollingUpdate strategy, there are two more options that let you fine-tune the update process:

+- **maxSurge**: The maximum number of new pods that will be created at a time.
+- **maxUnavailable**: The maximum number of old pods that will be deleted at a time.

 ## Rolling Back to previous version
 - The ReplicaSet can hold only a single type of Pod.So you can't have version 1 and version 2 of the Pods in the same ReplicaSet.